Prenuptial Agreements: Why You Need One.

 What’s a Prenup?

-For decades, prenuptial agreements (or more commonly referred to as “prenups”) have been regarded by many as disrespectful to the other spouse and have a notion of being generally disfavored by Courts, even though they will be upheld if the prenuptial agreement is valid.
+For decades, prenuptial agreements (or more commonly referred to as “prenups”) have been regarded by many as impolite to the other spouse and have a notion of being generally disfavored by Courts, even though they will be upheld if the prenuptial agreement is valid.

 Prenups serve many purposes, such as financial planning, wealth protection, protection of family assets, preservation of the parties’ intent as to their finances and final wishes in the event of a divorce or death, and to avoid the unpleasant intrusion of the courts into the parties’ private lives in the event of a divorce.

 As this was once seen as a topic that no one wanted to discuss, many see this as a sign of maturity and respect in a parties’ relationship where they can discuss their financial expectations and other post-dissolution conditions between each other if their marriage does not work out.
 Prenups can help parties understand what each person can expect in the event the marriage ends for any reason.

 What is a Prenup?